marcojakob/code.makery.ch/content/library/html-css/_index.en.md

 +++
-title = "HTML & CSS Tutorial"
-date = 2015-04-08
+title = "HTML & CSS Tutorial (NEW VERSION)" date = 2015-04-08
 description = "Learn the basics of HTML and CSS in this tutorial to create your own web projects.
-We immediately start with a practical example of building your own portfolio website." image = "portfolio.png" prettify = true comments = true weight = 7 sidebarName = "Introduction" pagingName = "Intro"
+We immediately start with a practical example of building your own portfolio website." image = "portfolio.png" prettify = true comments = true sidebarName = "Introduction" pagingName = "Intro" topics = [ "HTML-CSS" ] weight = 1 overviewImage = "thumbnail.png" overviewDescription = "Course to learn HTML & CSS from the beginning."
 +++

 In this tutorial you will learn the basics of HTML and CSS to create your own web projects.
 Instead of working through rather boring theory we will immediately **start with a project**.